 1 cup carrots, sliced into 1/4 inch thick slices crosswise

 1 cup fresh corn kernels, cut from cob after cooking

 1 cup sweet onion, chopped into 1/4 to 1/2 inch pieces

 OPTIONAL: 1 cup sweet gherkins cut in 1/4 inch cross cut slices

-- Cook each vegetable separately in a small amount of water over medium heat until tender but not mushy.
-Do not cook canned beans. (or gherkins, if using)
+- Cook each vegetable separately in a small amount of lightly salted water over medium heat until tender crisp.
+(Do not cook canned beans or gherkins, if using)

 - Process in hot water bath 5 minutes for 1,000 foot altitude or less for pints, 10 minutes for quarts.
 Add 5 minutes if 1.001 to 6,000 feet in altitude.
 Over 6,000 feet, add additional 5 minutes.

-- Carefully remove jars from water, sit on towel-lined counter.
+- Carefully remove jars from water, sit upright on towel-lined counter.
 Check seals as the jars cool.
-If any failed to seal, store these in the refrigerator and keep refrigerated.
+The inner part of the lid will often “pop” as it depresses as the contents cool.
+If any failed to seal, store these in the refrigerator and keep refrigerated, use up fairly soon.